OSCH works with youth boards, educators and arts professionals from Manchester, Glasgow, Rajshahi, Karachi, Lahore and Bengaluru.

 Un.Divided Identities: Lesser known stories of the Partition

 Pivari is a 2D animator, motion designer and illustrator with a Masters in animation from Srishti Institute of Art, Design and Technology.
-She specializes in frame-by-frame digital animation and has experience in stop motion animation as well.
+She specializes in frame-by-frame digital animation, has experience in stop motion animation and is pursing a career as an animator.

 Un.Divided Identities: Lesser known stories of the Partition

-Malini Chakrabarty is an interdisciplinary artist and media researcher at the University of Stirling.
-A former investigative journalist in India uncovering a $4 million scam, she moved to Glasgow to study filmmaking and media arts from the University of Glasgow.
+Malini is an interdisciplinary artist and media researcher at Stirling University.
+A former investigative journalist in India uncovering a $4 million scam, she moved to Glasgow to study filmmaking and media arts at Glasgow University.
+As well as an illustrator on Un.Divided Identities, Malini is a Changemaker at Glasgow Museums.

 Shafia Fiaz